PrairieLearn/PrairieLearn/new_docs/Instructor/getStarted/createCourseContent/index.md

 * go to the `Files` tab.

 * click the `Edit` button next to `server.py`.
-Here is where you can define the question variables, and add randomization.
-We will talk about some other examples in later sections.
-Here is a how we can modify the original area example:
+We will define question variables in this file and add randomization.
+Replace the text in `server.py` with the following:

 ```python
 import random